CliveC99/p1-castlerea/README.md

   - When viewing the page on a tablet, a laptop, or a desktop the Logo is placed in the center of the top of the page.
 The 3 pages are placed under the logo in a row.
   - The logo is the name of the town I based the project on.
   - A line will be shown under the page to indicate what page you are on.
-  - The nav states what page it will take you to.
+  - The nav states what page it will take the user to.
 The page will open in a new tab.
   - When hovered over each, of the page options will change colour.
 The background colour turns to yellow and the text turns to red.